lazy-media/Dockerfiles/N8N/Readme.md

+# TAKE THIS README WITH A GRAIN OF SALT.
+I HAD IT QUICKLY GENERATED WITH AI.
+I NEED TO VERIFY EVERYTHING IS CORRECT.
+IF YOU NOTICE SOMETHING WRONG, PLEASE LET ME KNOW.

+---

 # 🐍 n8n Enhanced with Python Toolkit

 This Docker image extends the official [n8n](https://n8n.io) workflow automation platform with a comprehensive Python environment for advanced data processing, AI integration, and multimedia operations.